VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode Incident Management System for Azure deployment and сonfiguration guide.md

 ## Before you begin

-Verify that your account user type is not Guest in chosen tentant.
+Verify that your account user type is not Guest in chosen tenant.

 - Sign in to the [Azure portal](https://portal.azure.com/).
 - Select "Azure Active Directory", select "Users".